 What does the Distribution Services upgrade include?

-Each client receives a Publicity Kit that includes our Book Marketing Guidelines and a professionally written press release tailored to your title; a 30-day Legacy Client Spotlight Feature placement on our website; and a listing on our Legacy Clients Bookshelf.
+Each client receives a Publicity Kit that includes our Book Marketing Guidelines and a professionally written press release tailored to your title; and a listing on our Legacy Clients Bookshelf.

 Additional services in the Distribution Services upgrade include: